vijaycd/CarND-Project4/README.md

 3:  Harder Challenge Video
 4:  Test images

-Your Choice (Enter to exit):
+Your Choice (Enter to exit): 1

 Select option 1 to run the project_video.mp4 frame by frame.
-A test video of the lanes being detected in real-time is here: https://youtu.be/9USNCx_9ODw
+Output of the code on this full video is here: https://youtu.be/9USNCx_9ODw